igortavtib/robotframework-appiumflutterlibrary/README.md

 # AppiumFlutterLibary
-AppiumFlutterLibrary is a for testing Flutter apps with [RobotFramework](https://robotframework.org/).
+AppiumFlutterLibrary is a library for testing Flutter apps with [RobotFramework](https://robotframework.org/).